top of page

 -What motivated you to become an author?

 I've always wanted to tell "my story."
-As I would spend countless hours working with others to help them break free I came to see that there is indeed a wide audience looking for hope with an issue that strikes home with so many, whether they are the drinker or the loved one of the drinker.
+As I would spend countless hours working with others to help them break free I came to see that there is indeed a wide audience looking for hope with an issue that strikes home with so many, whether they are spiritually sick or the loved one of a spiritually sick person.

 -What do your readers mean to you?